Environment and Community: What Creates an Impact?

 Students in First Grade gain an understanding of number sense and operations, geometry, fractions, measurement, and data.
 Math instruction is provided using the “workshop model” – students are first introduced to a problem-solving situation, game, or concept through a whole group mini-lesson.
 Students then break into smaller groups for partnership work and independent practice.
 Big mathematical ideas are uncovered during whole group shares, or math congresses.
 Students are encouraged to develop their own math strategies at their own pace, while teachers individually guide them toward greater accuracy and efficiency.
 First Grade mathematicians learn how to show their solutions using mathematical models and explain their thinking to their peers.

-French class follows as closely as possible the process by which children acquire their first language.
+French and Spanish classes are designed to follow as closely as possible the process by which children acquire their first language.
 The children are immersed in a language-rich environment made comprehensible through the use of body language, visual aids and abundant repetition in a variety of contexts.
 The teacher uses mainly story-based activities to bring the language to life.
 Through careful scaffolding of new and recycled words the children acquire a foundation of basic vocabulary, and simple useful phrases.
 A typical lesson might include meaningful and personalized conversations, storytelling, music, movement, and a variety of hands-on activities.
 The instruction is based on topics of interest to the students, as we work in an atmosphere of “comprehended” immersion to promote and accelerate the acquisition of French.